LudoVio/frontend-nanodegree-mobile-portfolio/README.md

 # Optimizations: pizza.html

-* Put the read of `document.body.scrollTop` outside of the loop to avoid relayout on each iteration
+* On `updatePositions` put the read of `document.body.scrollTop` outside of the loop to avoid relayout on each iteration
 * Use of a throttled version of `updatePositions` because scrolling can trigger a lot of scroll event
+* Refactor `resizePizzas`.
+Put queries and reads of layout properties outside of the loop